 Lean Canvas Program

 The Lean Canvas Program is the first stage of transforming a technology into a product.
-At this stage, teams will work through the necessary steps towards the goal of creating a scoping or product requirement document.
+At this stage, teams will work through the necessary steps towards the goal of creating a scoping or product/prototype requirement document.
 The Lean Canvas process focuses exclusively on problem-solution fit.
 The program aims to fill the fundamental gap between raw idea research and a viable product.

 To understand this concept further, consider recent research conducted by Clayton Christensen and collaborators for Harvard Business Review.
 In “Know Your Customers’ ‘Jobs to Be Done,’” researchers discuss how organizations should focus on the “jobs” that need to be done in their customers’ lives.[ii]
 The researchers use the term “jobs” to represent “what an individual really seeks to accomplish in a given circumstance.”
 Their conclusion states that these customer goals are far more important than the underlying product characteristics, popular trends, or new technologies.

 The Lean Canvas Program operates under these guiding precepts.
 People don’t buy technologies; they buy solutions to their problems.
 The Lean Canvas Program is therefore centered on moving a raw technology towards its untapped commercial potential.
 Indeed, the market tells us what they want out of technology—the Lean Canvas deliverable morphs the technology into the stated market demand.

 The Lean Canvas Program will last for seven weeks.
 Throughout this time period, teams will be placed into cohorts to go through the 7-week LC1 process together.
 Each team represents one Notre Dame technology or startup.
 The LC1 will be further subdivided into three categories: Life Sciences, Engineering, and Software.
 Overall, there will be 3 to 5 teams participating in each cohort.

 The roles on the team will be separated as such: